Probing the equation of state of neutron stars using neutrino oscillations: Neutron Stars

 \subsection{Flavour composition of emitted neutrinos}

 As discussed before, the Urca processes inside a neutron star are known to produce only electron-flavour of neutrinos.
 However, a certain fraction of these electron neutrinos would transform into non-electron neutrinos due to the flavour oscillations during their propagation.
 The flavour composition of emitted neutrinos depends on the phase difference between the corresponding energy eigenstates (\ref{DeltaPhaseCurvedA1}).
-Besides, the probability of direct Urca process occurring near the stellar core is much higher \cite{Brown_2018}.
+Besides, the probability of direct Urca process occurring near the stellar core is much higher which would lead to a significantly higher neutrino luminosity from the core in comparison to the stellar crust \cite{Brown_2018}.
+In addition, the energy scales associated with the emitted neutrinos from the crust are also expected to be different compared to those from the core.
 Therefore, for simplicity, we shall assume these electron-neutrinos are predominantly produced near the core of the star.
 So the phase difference near the stellar surface when the neutrinos are propagating out of the neutron star, can be expressed as

 where

 If we use the approximation $\Delta\varepsilon = (\Delta m^2/2\varepsilon)$ then the phase difference becomes

 In the flat spacetime limit \emph{i.e.} $\Phi\to0$, $\nu\to 0$, the factor $\gamma\to 1$.
 However, in a curved spacetime the factor $\gamma$ can be different from $1$ depending on the interior metric solution of the star.
 In summary, the flavour composition of emitted neutrinos from a neutron star near the stellar surface carry information about the interior spacetime metric.
 This aspect can be used to put constraints on the possible nuclear matter EOS of a given neutron star.